azulverdosa/squeaky_bones/README.md

 Improvement Thoughts:

-- Build out detailed list that can be used for vetrinarians or dog daycare
+- Build out detailed list that can be used for vetrinarians or dog daycare, or any other project I can think of
+- Open up for Hactoberfest to help jr devs get moving on GtiHub

 ## Contact